 Resolving Interpersonal Conflicts, Part 1

-As I counsel believers suffering from personal conflicts (as in marriage, family, work and church), it makes me wonder: How does it grieve the Holy Spirit of God when His people engage in “civil war”–brother against brother, sister against sister?
-How can we avoid this problem?
-Peace is greatly needed; God’s perspective and resources can provide it.
-Although not exhaustive, the following five factors may alert us to some causes of conflicts and how to resolve them.
+As I counsel believers suffering from personal conflicts (as in marriage, family, work and church), it makes me ponder how the Holy Spirit of God is grieved when His people engage in “civil war” with each other.
+How can we solve this problem?
+Peace is greatly needed and God’s perspective and resources can provide it.
+Consider five common hindrances of peace.

 Reasons for Personal Conflicts